 Nailing down a budget can be the trickiest part of the planning process, and throwing a combined party means you have twice as many guests to account for.
 To help smooth out the process, use a tool like SurveyMonkey to send a poll to your guests to get a feel for the ideal party budget.
 Choose budget range categories and ask guests to select how much they can plan to spend at the event.
 Their answers can give you a better idea of what you can and can’t afford for your party.

 Planning a joint bachelor/bachelorette party might seem overwhelming, but once you nail the most important details down like your guest list and budget, all that’s left is deciding how you want to celebrate!
+If you're looking for more tips on how to plan an untraditional wedding, sites like Modern Rebel has tons of inspiration helping couples rewrite the rules of weddings.
 What matters most is that you’re surrounded by your closest friends as you prepare for your wedding day.
 For more planning tips, check out our expert advice for answers to all your wedding questions.